Robert-Freire/CYF_next/CYF Next.md

 ## Next steps

-- Deploy DB in the cloud for POC
+- Deploy DB in the cloud for POC (https://devcenter.heroku.com/categories/command-line)
-- Create small dataset
-- begin with Hasura
+- Filter first scenario in Hasura
-- Create POC
 - Unify Message and feedback in one table (with some boolean to differentiate one from another)